The Ultimate Arctic Winter Packing List

 While I did buy a merino wool headband from REI (and like it a lot), I ended up loving my fleece headband from Old Navy.
 I’ve had it for years and run in it all the time during the winter.
 It shapes nicely over my ears, and was the perfect thing to wear under my coat’s hood (which was up most of the time).
 This one is similar:

 Update: I got this cute and super warm/comfy hat for my recent summer trip to Iceland and it was great.
 Still a little awkward with the bun I always wear but kept me warm.

-- I packed a carry-on rollaboard suitcase (my standby TravelPro) and bought this Osprey Celeste backpack as my carry-on.
+- I packed a carry-on rollaboard suitcase (my standby TravelPro) and bought this Osprey Celeste backpack as my carry-on (this one is similar).
 I’m not a backpack person but it made far more sense when navigating icy sidewalks and trekking through snow during Northern Lights tours.

 - A “real” camera for any nighttime or low-light photography – I’ve had the Panasonic Lumix DMC-LX7 and the the LX100, which I used for our Northern Lights tours.
 And I *just* (2020) bought a new camera, the Sony a6400, and am re-learning how to shoot manual.

 - Extra batteries for your camera!!!
 The intense cold will kill your batteries so you need at least double the amount of extra batteries that you’d normally bring.
 I had 5 or 6 to be safe, and since I was doing long exposures at night trying to capture the Northern Lights, I definitely went through at least 4 per day.